Build5Nines/tf-azure-region-naming/README.md

 ---
 ## Accessing Resource Names

 The `prefix` output is an entire instantiated module object from `Azure/naming/azurerm`, not just a string.
 This means that the `prefix` output has properties for each [Azure Resource type](https://github.com/Azure/terraform-azurerm-naming/blob/master/README.md#outputs).
-Each resource (e.g. `.prefix.app_service`) is an object with additional properties for that Azure Resource type:
+Each resource (e.g. `.resources.app_service`) is an object with additional properties for that Azure Resource type:

 | Property       | Description |
 |----------------|-------------|